protontypes/LibreSelery/README.md

 ### My Country is not supported by Coinbase.
 How do I withdraw my donation?
 [Coinbase Officially Supported Countries:](https://www.coinbase.com/places)
 > You can always use Paypal as a transaction bridge.
-Find more information on the the Paypal integration into Coinbase [here](https://help.coinbase.com/en/coinbase/getting-started/adding-a-payment-method/paypal-faq)
+Find more information on the Paypal integration into Coinbase [here](https://help.coinbase.com/en/coinbase/getting-started/adding-a-payment-method/paypal-faq)

 ### Is this part of the Coinbase referral program?
 [Coinbase Help:](https://help.coinbase.com/en/coinbase/other-topics/other/the-coinbase-referral-program)